SharathRao62/IpLab/README.md

 5 Develop a program to convert the given color image to different color spaces

+Description:
+Color spaces are a way to represent the color channels present in the image that gives the image that particular hue.
+There are several different color spaces and each has its own significance.
+Some of the popular color spaces are RGB (Red, Green, Blue), CMYK (Cyan, Magenta, Yellow, Black), HSV (Hue, Saturation, Value), etc.

+BGR color space: OpenCV’s default color space is RGB.
+However, it actually stores color in the BGR format.
+It is an additive color model where the different intensities of Blue, Green and Red give different shades of color.

+HSV color space: It stores color information in a cylindrical representation of RGB color points.
+It attempts to depict the colors as perceived by the human eye.
+Hue value varies from 0-179, Saturation value varies from 0-255 and Value value varies from 0-255.
+It is mostly used for color segmentation purpose.

+Program:
 import cv2
 image=cv2.imread('flower2.jpg') cv2.imshow('Original',image)
 cv2.waitKey(0) color_space1=cv2.cvtColor(image,cv2.COLOR_BGR2RGB) cv2.imshow('RGB',color_space1)